Andreyaiw01/NodeJs-Export-Import-Csv-File/README.md

 ### Users
 - / (GET) - returns a list of all users;
 - / (POST) - Download the CSV file.
 Required columns in CSV file: "UserName", "FirstName", "LastName" , "Age".
 Separator - ";".
+Required name of csv file - "data.csv".
 - /download-csv (GET) - downloads CSV file with all users in database.
 Response - all users.